bagder/TRRprefs/README.md

 3 - **Only**.
 Only use TRR.
 Never use the native (after the initial setup).

+  - **Note:** `network.trr.bootstrapAddress` must be set for resolution to work in TRR mode 3.
+See https://bugzilla.mozilla.org/show_bug.cgi?id=1600976

 4 - **Shadow**. (removed)

 5 - **Off by choice** This is the same as 0 but marks it as done by choice and not done by default.